How to Mill Lumber and Cut Through-Mortises

 Squaring Up Rough Lumber

 Unless your purchasing pre-surfaced boards, every woodworking project begins with milling process at the jointer and planer.
 After you’ve run your stock through these two machines, be sure to set your wood aside for about a week before bringing them down to final thickness.
 The milling process actually releases a great deal of built-up tension in the wood, and during this acclimation time, your boards might twist ever-so-slightly.
 Allowing them to sit before final milling will allow you to correct any imperfections that may have arisen during the course of that week, leaving you with super-straight boards that will look dynamite once your project is complete.
-For even more information on purchasing and surfacing rough lumber, be sure to check out Episode One of our recent Getting Started in Woodworking series on building a Shaker nightstand.

 Wait!
 I Don’t Own a Planer or Jointer